PollockLab/BCParks-storymap/README.md

 ## Deployment

-- Run `deploy.R` to deploy the app to the shinyapps.io account. (not yet done)
+- Run `deploy.R` to deploy the app to the shinyapps.io account.